 5. Do you find yourself copying information from one place to another?

-Chances are, most law firms already implement several technologies at the office.
-Whether it’s email, word processing, or some other specialized legal software, law practice management software can facilitate better coordination between services, which also makes for a better, more organized system for tracking information.
+Chances are most law firms already implement several technologies at the office.
+Whether it’s email, word processing, or some other specialized legal software, legal practice management software can facilitate better coordination between services, which also makes for a better, more organized system for tracking information.